What is a Portal System?

 - It is important since it empties blood from the gastrointestinal tract into the liver.
 Before releasing into the bloodstream, the liver absorbs nutrients further for processing or storage for cellular use.

-Also read: Blood Vessels
+Also read: Human Heart

 For more details on Hepatic Portal System, visit BYJU’S website or download BYJU’S app.